Rupeek/PR-Reviewer/README.md

       context = ''
       lambda_handler(event, context)

 3. Get openai keys, Github personal access token to access the respective apis.

+To install as a Lambda function
+1. Create a Python 3.10 runtime layer with the zip in the repo.
+2. Create a Python 3.10 lambda that uses the above layer and the code from the pr_reviewer.py.
+3. create the prompt.txt file in the lambda file structure.
+4. Enable github webhooks for your organisation, use the lambda url as a listener.
+5. Select "Pull Request" event for listening.